alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 When you click on the **Migrate** button the process usually starts immediately, but sometimes a few minutes later depending on the number of clients migrating at the same time.
 The migration is done in several successive steps, **service by service**.
 For example, your files will be migrated before your databases.

-- The migration of your files, performed as first, will cause a downtime of your websites (which will display an _internal error_), of your scheduled tasks of your remote accesses (SSH, FTP, etc.).
+- The migration of your files, performed at first, will cause a downtime of your websites (which will display an _internal error_), of your scheduled tasks of your remote accesses (SSH, FTP, etc.).
 However, the downtime is __short__ (a few seconds in general, more if you have tens of thousands of files), because your files are __pre-copied__ beforehand.
-- During the databases migration, __connection to databases is cut__.
+- During the databases migration, __connection to databases is interrupted__.
 On average, there is 1 minute of downtime per Gb of data.
 It may be judicious to set up a _static maintenance page_ on your websites to avoid a generic database connection error.

 It is possible to know if the migration is complete via the _[Tasks](https://admin.alwaysdata.com/task)_ menu (top right corner of your administration interface).